-- 1. Policy & Law: US domestic and international - 2.
-Terrestrial and other marine models of environmental mitigation-what works - 3.
-Population risk & threats assessment modeling - 4.
-Mitigation tools for sea turtles and seabirds a) Bycatch- community-based artisanal fisheries b) Nesting beaches and breeding colonies - 5.
-Mitigation tools for oceanic sharks - 6.
-Bioeconomic ecosystem modeling - 7.
-Environmental economics and financial instruments, economics of technological change - 8.
-Conservation biology at the ecosystem level with a strong focus on synthesis - 9.
-Ecology, technology, and economics of bycatch
+The competencies available in the meeting included: (i) Policy & Law (US domestic and international); (ii) Terrestrial and other marine models of environmental mitigation (What works?); (iii) Population risks and threats - assessment and modeling; (iv) Mitigation tools for sea turtles and seabirds including bycatch- community-based artisanal fisheries and nesting beaches and breeding colonies; (v) Mitigation tools for oceanic sharks;; (vi) Bioeconomic ecosystem modeling; (vii) Environmental economics and financial instruments, economics of technological change; (viii) Conservation biology at the ecosystem level with a strong focus on synthesis; and (ix).
+Ecology, technology, and economics of bycatch.